-Insurers use rating agencies, such as Standard and Poor's, to provide an opinion of financial strength and this strength is graded, with AAA being the highest (CII study text, M92 Insurance business and finance, 2018).
+Insurers use rating agencies to provide an opinion of financial strength and this strength is graded, with AAA being the highest (CII study text, M92 Insurance business and finance, 2020-21).
 Customers, when they buy insurance, are buying a promise from the insurer.
 For some classes of business, this promise can be short-term, whilst for others, e.g. employers' liability, it will remain in place for many years.
 It is therefore essential that the customer has confidence that insurance liabilities can be met in the future.
-By choosing an insurance company with a higher financial strength rating, the customer can be more confident that it is taking out cover with a financially strong insurer.
+By choosing an insurance company with a higher financial strength rating, the customer can be more confident that it is takingout cover with a financially strong insurer.